mangate/ConvNetSent/README.md

 With this code you can reproduce almost all results presented by Kim and the results we present in our [Word Embeddings and Their Use In Sentence Classification Tasks](https://arxiv.org/abs/1610.08229) paper.

 ## Features:
-- Supports Random, Static, and non-Static modes
+- Supports Random, Static, and non-Static modes.
 - Runs on (almost) all datasets from the original article + 2 srom [here](https://arxiv.org/abs/1510.03820) + 2 new ones.
-- Optimizer changed to ADAM, improving training time and some of the results
+- Optimizer changed to ADAM, improving training time and some of the results.
-- Support for L2 loss added
+- Support for L2 loss added.

 ## Credits
 If you're using this code please make sure you cite both following papers: